sourcegraph/about/blogposts/2020/3.18/announcing-sourcegraph-3.18.md

 -   [Search across multiple revisions](https://about.sourcegraph.com/blog/search-multiple-revisions)

-    You can now search across multiple revisions of the same repository by listing multiple branch names (or other revision specifications) separated by `:` in your query.
-This helps you understand the differences between code at different branches (especially for release branches that have diverged).
+    You can now search across multiple revisions of the same repository by listing multiple branch names (or other revision specifications).
+For example, to search across multiple specific branches, you’d use something like `repo:myrepo@branch1:branch2:branch2` in your query.
+This helps you see all release branches that contain a particular bug so you can be sure to fix it in all the right places.

 -   [Small but mighty new features](https://about.sourcegraph.com/blog/small-and-mighty-features)

-    Based on lots of feedback, we added support for campaigns in GitLab.
-We’ve also improved privacy feedback when adding repositories, and created custom search pages for Sourcegraph Cloud.
+    Based on lots of feedback, we've added support for campaigns in GitLab.
+We’ve also improved privacy feedback when adding repositories.

 -   [New C++ precise code intelligence solution](https://about.sourcegraph.com/blog/c-plus-plus-code-intel)

     We wrote a new LSIF indexer based on clangd.
 This means that developers using C and C++ now have access to precise code intelligence.
-Developers using the original C++ LSIF indexer based on DXP will see noticeable improvements with this new implementation; faster than before, and now with hovers.
+Developers using the original C++ LSIF indexer based on DXR will see noticeable improvements with this new implementation: it's faster now, and has hovers.

 -   [Getting notified about the health of Sourcegraph is even easier](https://about.sourcegraph.com/blog/sourcegraph-health-notification)